 If a website lacks the preventive security required to run a healthy web property, it might become an easy target for random and targeted hacking attacks.
 For example, good privacy and security practice is to access a website’s administrative panel using an encrypted connection.
 Check if the current website owner is using a virtual private network (VPN) to access and manage the website, for instance.

 If not, consider adopting a VPN solution right after you purchase the site.
-Reliable VPN services such as NordVPN are adding an extra layer of protection to any website you manage remotely but it is a good idea to check an unbiased review first.
+Reliable VPN services such as NordVPN or VPNBrains are adding an extra layer of protection to any website you manage remotely but it is a good idea to check an unbiased review first.

 Other tools you should be looking for in an existing site include plugins that regularly scan for malware and vulnerabilities as well as tools that tell you about pending updates and patches for the theme in use.
 It’s important for users to be aware of these potential threats and to implement measures to safeguard their data and systems.
 This involves utilizing strong passwords, consistently updating their software, and using antivirus and firewall protection.

 Check for Existing Malware